 It is important that Channel Islands based intermediaries and service providers give both the MDR and DAC6 their attention.
-There is not much time before reports will be due.
+Even with a three-month extension, if granted, there is not much time before reports will be due.
 Such service providers and intermediaries should: